 Key Points for Safe Driving

-It takes about five years to reach the skill levels of most drivers.
-Passing your driving test doesn’t mean you have gained all the skills you need for safe driving.
-And overconfidence can put you at higher risk for a crash, too.
+Don’t be overconfident.
+It takes about five years of experience to reach the skill levels of most drivers.
+Completing driver education doesn’t mean you have all the skills and experience you’ll need for driving safely.
+Overconfidence in your knowledge and skills will increase your chance of a crash.

 - AAA StartSmart – A series of newsletters that address the challenges teens face when learning to drive.